 -- Victoria McDowell-Drew

-Take your fabric work to the next level with new and creative poses, splits and transitions.
-Discover just how far your legs will go as you delve into unexplored aerial territory, twisting and contorting in awe-inspiring, but secretly simple, ways.
+Take your fabric work to the next level with new ways to ascend and wrap.
+Discover just how many options there are to get high as you delve into unexplored aerial territory, twisting and contorting in awe-inspiring, but secretly simple, ways.
 Find new paths into and out of old tricks and create new ones in the process.

-Prerequisite: Ability to invert at top of silk, dance locks.
+Prerequisite: Ability to invert from a climb, foot locks.

 Rope tends to be seen as silk's red headed stepsister, but it can be an incredibly versatile apparatus.
 Whether you're looking to be like the strong man or the graceful woman, rope has something for you.
 Learn the basics of maneuvering on this piece of equipment while being shown some tips and tricks for cleaner technique.
 This workshops will also include some creative poses and drops.
 Prerequisite: Ability to climb silk or rope without assistance.